cyberbotics/webots-doc/reference/emitter.md

 total number of bytes in the packets enqueued in the emitter cannot exceed this number.
 A `bufferSize` of -1 (the default) is regarded as unlimited buffer size.

+> **note**: `Emitter` nodes can also be used to communicate with the physics plugin (see ).
+In this case the channel must be set to 0 (the default).
+In addition it is highly recommended to choose -1 for the baudRate, in order to enable the fastest possible communication; the `type, range` and `aperture` will be ignored.

 ### Emitter Functions

 #### Description